artefactual-labs/rdss-archivematica/compose/dev/README.md

 Our containers send log events to `stderr` by default.
 You can watch the output using `docker-compose logs`.
 Use the `-f` argument to follow the log output.

+### Using django-admin

+django-admin is Django's command-line utility for administrative tasks.
+One of its most interesting features is the interactive interpreter, e.g. the following opens a new shell in the Dashboard:

+    $ docker-compose run --rm --entrypoint=/src/dashboard/src/manage.py archivematica-dashboard shell

+Similary, you can open a shell in the Storage Service with:

+    $ docker-compose run --rm --entrypoint=/src/storage_service/manage.py archivematica-storage-service shell